Our How-To Guide for Starting Solids

 - To begin with, give your baby solids once per day so their body can adjust to eating food and they can gradually get used to the experience.
 As your baby becomes established on solids, you can increase the number of meals they have.
 By around 12 months, most babies will be having three meals a day plus snacks.

-- It is recommended to let your baby try a new food every 2-4 days.
+- It is recommended to let your baby try a variety of foods in all colours, textures, and flavours (including naturally sweet, savoury and bitter tastes).
 See Starting Solids: First Food Ideas for our ideas on first foods to try.

 - Like adults, some babies have strong food preferences with clear likes and dislikes, while others are happy to eat everything they’re given.
 If your baby doesn’t like a particular food at first, it may simply be because it is new and unfamiliar.
 You can try offering it again the next day.